 This simplifies the management of effects from subex- pressions.
 The next two steps of compilation are more inter- esting.
 We state them based on different CORECHKCBOX operations.

 Pointer Accesses and Modes.
-In every declaration (or the beginning of a function body) of a pointer, if the poniter is an (NT-) array one, we first allocates two shadow variables to track the lower and upper bounds potentially changed for pointer arithmetic and NT-array bound widening.
-We also associated with every c-mode pointer variable according to its type; we place bounds and null-pointer checks, such as the line 6 and 7 in Figure 13.
-In addition, in the formalism, before every use of a tainted pointer (Figure 13 line 9 and 10), there is an inserted verification step similar to Figure 11, which checks a pointer is well defined in the heap (not_null) and the spatial safety.
-Predicate not_null checks that every element in the pointer’s range (p_lo and p_hi) is well defined in the heap.
+In every declaration (or the beginning of a function body) of a pointer, if the poniter is an (NT-) array one, we first allocate two shadow variables to track the lower and upper bounds potentially changed for pointer arithmetic and NT-array bound widening.
+We additionally paired each c-mode pointer variable with its type.
+We placed bounds and null-pointer checks, such as the line 6 and 7 in Figure 13.
+In addition, in the formalism, before every use of a tainted pointer (Figure 13, line 9 and 10), there is an inserted verification step similar to Figure 11, which checks if a pointer is well defined in the heap (not_null) and its spatial safety.
+It predicates not_null checks that every element in the pointer’s range (p_lo and p_hi) is well defined in the heap.
 In implementation, we actually optimize the verification away and substitute it with the bounds and null-pointer checks.
-Because tainted pointer is checked every time before it is used, so that we only need to check the top pointer is well defined without recursively looking at the sub-terms in a nested pointer case.
+Since a tainted pointer is checked every time it is used, we simply need to check that the top pointer is well defined in a nested pointer instance without recursively looking at the sub-terms.
 The modes in compiled deference (*(mode(p) m,p)) and assignment (*(mode(q) m,q)=1) operations are computed based on the meet operation ( ) of the pointer mode (e.g. mode(p)) and the current context mode (m).

 Checked and Unchecked Blocks.
 In the CHECKED- CBOX implementation, unchecked and checked blocks